What is Amazon SageMaker AI?

 Frequently Asked Questions

-Amazon SageMaker is a fully managed machine learning platform from AWS that covers the entire ML lifecycle: from data preparation to training to deployment.
-SageMaker offers various tools for different user groups: SageMaker Studio for data scientists, SageMaker Canvas for business analysts without coding skills, and SageMaker Autopilot for automatic model training.
-The platform supports all common ML frameworks like TensorFlow, PyTorch, scikit-learn, and XGBoost.
+Amazon SageMaker AI is the fully managed machine learning platform from AWS that covers the entire ML lifecycle: from data preparation to training to deployment.
+AWS renamed the service from Amazon SageMaker to Amazon SageMaker AI in December 2024.
+The platform offers tools for different user groups: SageMaker Studio for data scientists, SageMaker Canvas for business analysts without coding skills, SageMaker Autopilot for automatic model training, and SageMaker JumpStart for foundation models.
+It supports all common ML frameworks like TensorFlow, PyTorch, scikit-learn, and XGBoost.

 Which SageMaker variant should I choose?